 The Trust's growth plan is built around well managed quality growth and despite the impact of the pandemic, it has been proactive in seeking further partners.
-This has included an additional two form entry primary school joining the Trust this academic year, whilst continuing to provide high quality support, development and challenge to all its seven academies.
+This has included the development of a formal partnership with another two form entry primary school hoping to join the Trust next year, whilst continuing to provide high quality support, development and challenge to all its seven academies.